Analysis

 title = "Miami's spending was increasing before Messi",

-subtitle = str_wrap("Maimi and the L.A.
-Galaxy are the only MLS teams to rank as a top five spender in each of the past five years.
+subtitle = str_wrap("Maimi is the only MLS team to rank as a top five spender in each of the past five years.
 Miami's spending rank was climbing before Lionel Messi joined in 2023."),

 color = "Club",